 Besides, an active online community is also a thing that you should look for.
 Because the support team can give you a quick explanation about your problem and show you how to fix it.

-Here is a checklist for you:
+Here is a quick checklist for you:

 - Support many types of documentation including tutorials, demos, and user manuals.